tagview/javascript-style-guide/README.md

 var names = []
 ```

-When you need to transform an array-like object to an array, use Array#slice.
+When you need to transform an array-like object into an array, use Array#slice.

 ```javascript
 function test() {